zyb19960609/GRU-LSTM/README.md

 All the data comes from the STGAT model without any further processing.
 You can adjust epoch = 600 or 400 for visualization
 # STGAT:https://github.com/huang-xx/STGAT
+Due to insufficient dataset storage, downloads of datasets should be forwarded to the STGAT project for download.